microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

 To use an implementation of `IFeatureDefinitionProvider` it must be added into the service collection before adding feature management.
-The following example adds an implementation of `IFeatureDefinitionProvider` named `InMemoryFeatureSettingsProvider`.
+The following example adds an implementation of `IFeatureDefinitionProvider` named `InMemoryFeatureDefinitionProvider`.

 ```
-services.AddSingleton<IFeatureDefinitionProvider, InMemoryFeatureSettingsProvider>()
+services.AddSingleton<IFeatureDefinitionProvider, InMemoryFeatureDefinitionProvider>()
         .AddFeatureManagement()
 ```